 Need to know

-• Our testers review a wide range of coffee machines – from manual to semi-automatic, automatic and pod machines – to help you find the best one for you
+- Our expert testers review a wide range of coffee machines – from manual to semi-automatic, automatic and pod machines – to help you find the best one for you

 With the soaring cost of living combined with eye-watering increases in the price of cafe coffee, many Australians are looking to reduce the cost of their daily caffeine fix by making more of their coffees at home.

-Some cafes are now charging between $5 and $6 for a large coffee so there are clear financial benefits to cutting this cost out of your weekly budget.
-There's also the convenience of being able to brew your own cuppa without leaving the comfort of your kitchen (perhaps before your local is even open for the day, or when it's closed), as well as the benefits to the environment since you won't be sending any takeaway cups to landfill.
+With many cafes now charging between $5 and $6 for a large coffee, there are clear financial benefits to cutting this cost out of your weekly budget.
+There's also the convenience of being able to brew your own cuppa without leaving the comfort of your kitchen (perhaps before your local is even open for the day, or after closing time), as well as the benefits to the environment since you won't be sending any takeaway cups to landfill.

 Of course, to start your at-home barista journey, you'll need a decent coffee machine that makes a coffee that's up to scratch, and one that suits both your skill level and the time and effort you're willing to put in to the coffee-making process.